 Preventing simple recording errors with Release Tracking

 Every time a lien is recorded against a property, it must have a corresponding subsequent document showing it has been paid off.
 Depending on your region, these subsequent documents can be referred to by different terms.
-Following up with the county recorder to ensure these documents are filed on time so the title policy issued is marketable is called release tracking.
+Following up with the recorder or recording jurisdiction to ensure these documents are filed on time so the title policy issued is marketable is called release tracking.

 A mortgage is a type of lien, so when it has been paid off, either from the sale of the property or the borrower, the mortgagor, completes their mortgage payment terms, it will require a satisfaction, release, reconveyance, or deed of release.
 Until then, the mortgagee, the lender (typically a bank) in a mortgage, officially owns the property.